Maslinin/DreamerBot/README.md

 A powerful Discord Bot.
 Music, management and more.

 ## Overview
 This project was created to provide a reliable platform for creating your own Discord bot.
-You can use it as the basis for your bot for non-commercial use.
+You are free to use, modify, and extend it under the terms of the MIT license.
 If you decide to use this repository as the basis for your bot, please put a star on this repository or fork it - it will help promote it and will be the best gratitude for me.

 > Please note that DreamerBot does not exist as a real Discord bot.
 Any Discord bot with a similar name is not related to this repository.